aayala32/aayala32.github.io/README.md

 **My Goals**
 :
-Currently making a switch into Statistics with a minor in Business, I intend on going into the business field.
-I am not sure exactly where but do plan on applying for internships soon to get a better idea of what I want to do.
+With a major in Mathematics and Computer Science as well as a minor in Business, I currently intend on going into the business/technology field.
+I am not sure exactly where but do plan on applying for internships soon to get a better idea of what I want to do in the future.

 Check out how active I am on [Github](https://github.com/aayala32)!

+Need Help with your computer science or calculus homework?
 Contact me at: **aayala32@illinois.edu** or message me on [facebook](https://www.facebook.com/andreagugu.ayala)